mmguinness/portfolio/_posts/2022-05-01-Making-this-site.markdown

 I also used Jekyll, a static site generator to add a header and footer to my pages, it takes Markdown and HTML files and creates pages based on my layout.

-Each time I push a new commit to the main branch, GitHub Pages sees this and starts a new build, which generates a new set of static webpages.
+Each time I push a new commit to the main branch, GitHub Pages sees this and starts a new build, which generates a new set of static web pages.

 Hugo and Netlify seemed like another good option for hosting a simple static website, for ease I went with a Ruby based option, as I am more familiar with this environment.